 In order to be eligible for GYOT, you must be an HPS high school senior who has attended HPS both his/her junior and senior year of high school and has maintained a 2.50 grade point average.
 You are also eligible if you are a GYOT graduate who is completing his first bachelor’s degree at an accredited college or university, has maintained a 2.50 grade point average, and previously completed both his junior and senior years of high school at an HPS campus.

 HPS will consider several factors in deciding what you will be teaching, including your declared major, standardized test scores, personal preference, and availability of positions at the campus level.
 HPS cannot guarantee specific placements but reasonable efforts will be made to match teaching assignment with your desired preference.

-Our Director of Talent and Assistant Director of Talent will provide in-person and online professional development training to help you be successful in our education setting.
+Our Director College and Career Success will provide in-person and online professional development training to help you be successful in our education setting.
 They will have periodic “check-ins” throughout the school year to ensure that you are progressing towards your career goals.
 In addition, you will be paired with a teacher mentor to support you at your local campus.
 This individual will provide mentoring and feedback to you as you complete the program.

 Yes.
 Please see answer to question 4 above.

 Each year of service equates to 50% of the financial assistance that HPS provides.
 If you do not complete two years of teaching service to an HPS campus, you will be responsible for repaying entire assistance that you received.
 If you only complete one year, you will be responsible for paying 50% of the assistance that you received.